 Inline booths must not exceed 4 feet high, 5 feet in from the aisle (front half of the booth).
 Please be respectful of your neighbors when placing your product.
 An island booth with any dimension greater than 30 feet and a perimeter wall greater than 4 feet in height must have an opening of at least 10 feet wide every 20 feet.
 If you have questions on your booth type or the guidelines contact email@example.com.

 Exhibitor Appointed Contractors (EACs) are independent contractors hired by exhibiting companies.
 These are companies that are typically signatory to the local unions.
 They can include labor building your booth, booth supervisors, booth designers. independent display companies, etc. An EAC will only be granted access to the show floor if show management has received the EAC Authorization form and a valid Certificate of Insurance.
 They will not have access to the exhibit hall on show days.
-The EAC submittal form will be available to all exhibitors in the fall of 2019.
-The deadline to submit the online EAC form is March 13, 2019.
+The EAC submittal form is availble on the main EAC page.
+The deadline to submit the online EAC form is March 7, 2020.

 McCormick Place registers all EAC company’s working in the facility.
 This registration process is subject to an annual fee and provides the following services: